lightward/mechanic-tasks/docs/rotate-products-through-a-featured-collection/README.md

 *To find IDs for your products or collections, navigate to the product or collection in the Shopify admin area, and use the number at the very end of the URL in your browser's address bar.

 For example, a product located at example.myshopify.com/admin/products/1234567890 would have a product ID of 1234567890.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/rotate-products-through-a-featured-collection), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/rotate-products-through-a-featured-collection.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).